 - South Dakota

 - Texas (no personal income tax, but there is a corporate tax)

-However, if you are working remotely for a company outside of one of these states, even if you are physically living and working in one of the states listed above, you will pay a portion of your income tax to where the company is legally headquartered.
+However, if you are working remotely for an employer outside of one of these states, even if you are physically living and working in one of the states listed above, you will pay a portion of your income tax to where the company is legally headquartered.

-If you reside in any other state that offers income tax incentives for telecommuters employers may report it as regular wages.
+If you reside in any other state that offers income tax incentives for telecommuters, employers may report it as regular wages.
 This means less taxes withheld.
-These incentives include: Alabama Tax Exemption Program and Mississippi Tax Credit (for employees living at 50+ miles outside of area)
+These incentives include: Alabama Tax Exemption Program and Mississippi Tax Credit (for employees living 50+ miles outside of the area).